 Risk taking raises adrenaline and is exciting.
 Taking risks can provide a relief from current life demands and we may even justify the behaviors as an indulgence or a reward we deserve.

 Also, people who engage in risky behavior often don’t consider what they are doing as risky, or they can underestimate the potential hazards.
 Angela Bryan, a researcher at the University of Colorado suggests that we implicitly assume negative outcomes will not happen to us.
 This is similar to the phrase, “I never thought it would happen to me.”
 It is uncommon for people to express extreme concern about daily activities such as getting in their vehicle to go to work.
-Yet, there are risks to driving, especially in crowded or rush hour traffic.
+Yet, there are risks to driving, especially on crowded city streets or in rush hour traffic.
 She identifies this trend as being adaptive, or we could be overwhelmed with fear and unable to leave the house.

 Researcher Terri Moffitt suggests that there is evidence for a risk taking personality.
 Studies indicate that on personality tests, “risk takers score higher on impulsivity and lower on self control and conscientiousness.”
 They also tend to score high on negative emotions such as anger and jealousy.